enshiromashiro/ngn/README.markdown

-# Ngn - novel page generator
+# ngn - novel page generator

 For more information, in Japanese, see `doc/doc.pdf`